dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 Notice that this is a modeless dialog box.
 In other words, the user can keep it displayed while working.
 Each of the controls has an immediate effect, so there is

 no need to have an OK button.
-Here’s the procedure that displays the UserForm so
+Here's the procedure that displays the UserForm so

 it stays on top: